supreethr23/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

     3. If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     4. If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Enable access to an Azure SQL Database
+## Task 3 - Enable access to an Azure SQL Database

 1. From the **SQL database** page, select the **Overview** section, and then select the link for the server name in the top section: